michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 6. For the blood of saints and of prophets have they shed, And blood to them hast thou given to drink For they are worthy.

-7. And I heard from the altarvoices saying, Yes, Lord God Almighty!
-True and just is thy judgment.
+7. And I heard from the altar

 8. And the fourth poured out his vial upon the sun, and it was given to him to scorch men with fire;